top of page

 Caffeine intolerance, headache, who should drink less coffee

 1. Pregnant and breastfeeding women should limit their coffee intake.
-Caffeine can pass through the placenta and has an impact of nearly 16 hours.
+Caffeine can pass through the placenta and has an impact for nearly 16 hours.
 Pregnant women can give up to 1 or 2 cups of coffee a day.

-2. Similarly small amounts of caffeine can be present in breast milk.
+2. Similarly, small amounts of caffeine can be present in breast milk.
 It can stay in the system of a newborn for several days.
 Some babies respond more to caffeine than others.

 3. If you have bipolar disorder and are taking medications for the same, check with your doctor before changing your coffee intake.